Predicting wildfire ignition induced by dynamic conductor swinging under strong winds

 Transmission Lines (100-161 kV & 230 kV)

-Electrical transmission systems are the most critical infrastructure in modern society.
+Electrical transmission systems are among the most critical infrastructure in modern society.
 The spatial characteristics of transmission networks incur larger exposure and higher vulnerability to natural hazards such as hurricanes.
-A transmission line consists of two distinct structural systems: the wire system (e.g., conductors, ground wires, insulators), and the structural support systems (e.g., transmission towers).
-The electrical functions of transmission lines govern the wire system where electricity is transported in conductors.
-The support system is designed to provide reliable support for the wire system in compliance with electrical and structural criteria.
-Our study is aimed to develop class fragility models of transmission towers under hurricanes, which is a necessary component for regional portfolio analysis of transmission systems.
+Our study is aimed to develop parameterized class fragility models of transmission towers under hurricanes, which is a necessary component for regional-scale risk and resilience analysis of transmission systems.

 Publication: